By Vlad Cuc, specialist in company formation matters

 - Registration of Remittance Agents and Money Changers, also issued by the Hong Kong Police Force.

 One of our agents who specialize in setting up companies in Hong Kong can give you more information about the financial services licenses.
 The examples above include just some of the categories of businesses in this field for which a special license is needed.
 Depending on the types of services they provide, financial companies in Hong Kong will need to obtain one or more of these licenses.
 The same applies to restaurants, where business owners will need to obtain several licenses, from those needed to store and produce foodstuffs to selling alcoholic beverages.

 Taxation of subsidiaries in Hong Kong in 2024

 As mentioned above subsidiaries in Hong Kong will be treated the same as local companies in terms of taxation.
-The corporate tax for a Hong Kong subsidiary is 16,5%, which is one of the lowest in Southeast Asia.
+The corporate tax for a Hong Kong subsidiary is 8.25% on the first HKD 2 million of assessable profits and 16.5% on the remaining amount.
+This two-tier regime is advantageous, however, abuses are prevented in the case of groups of companies or related entities.
+When this is the case, the group may nominate only one of the entities within the group that can apply the two-tier regime.
 Apart from that, the parent company may also file for certain tax exemptions or credits depending on the double taxation agreement its home country has signed with Hong Kong.

 Subsidiaries must also comply with the same accounting regulations as Hong Kong companies.
 They must file their tax returns within one month of their issuing by the Inland Revenue Authority.
 The tax year in Hong Kong starts on April 1st and ends on March 31st the next year.